Sonar-LaunchPad/Unstoppable-Wallet-Website/src/faq/en/privacy/how-to-buy-cryptocurrency-anonymously.md

 A less private way would be to buy using a cryptocurrency exchange incorporated outside user's jurisdiction or a service i.e. Tether limited [https://tether.to](https://tether.to).

-Buying one cryptocurrency using some other cryptocurrency anonymously is possible and can be done through decentralized exchanges like Uniswap or Sushiswap using Unstoppable and similar DeFi-enabled wallets.
+Buying one cryptocurrency using some other cryptocurrency anonymously is possible and can be done through decentralized exchanges like Uniswap or Sushiswap using StarBase and similar DeFi-enabled wallets.